 Lychees can keep their quality even after several weeks in storage.6 Dried lychees are also available, which are sometimes called lychee nuts — these products have a similar appearance to raisins.7 More impressive is that lychees can last for up to a year when sealed properly.
 Fresh or dried, lychees are a wonderful addition to fruit or green salads.
 You can also stuff cream cheese and nuts into lychees for a scrumptious snack.8

-But like other little-known fruits, lychee is being exploited by interests hoping to make good on this super-fruit by turning it into a high-cost supplement drink or capsule.
-The best way to get the best of the fruit is to simply eat it.
+However, like other little-known fruits, lychee may be exploited by scheming companies hoping to turn this "superfruit" into a high-cost supplement drink or capsule.
+The best way to obtain benefits from the fruit is to simply eat it.